 Ep.
 71 We’re at a Crossroads: MIT’s Task Force on Work of the Future

-“I think we have a choice to make” –Dr. Elisabeth Reynolds, MIT Task Force Summary Welcome to episode no. 71 of the Nancy Duffy Show!
-In this week’s interview, we discuss fatalism regarding views…
+“I think we have a choice to make”–Dr. Elisabeth Reynolds, MIT Task Force Summary Welcome to episode no. 71 of the Nancy Duffy Show!
+In this week’s interview, we discuss fatalism regarding views on the…

 Ep.
 69 Finding connection in the everyday: A talk with Chelsea Peitz